iteravirgo/bcsitera.github.io/apps/smart-warehouse/docs/en-US/app.md

 # Smart Warehouse

-This extension is one part of BCS Itera AS Hulgi365 solutions and it makes warehouse procsesses more effective.
+This extension allows to organize warehouse management faster, paperless and with fewer errors.

 ### Key Features:
-* Paper free warehouse management
-* Decrease the probability of errors
-* Acceleration of warehouse processes
-* Automatic exchange of information between Business Central and Smart Warehouse
-* Functionality for determining traffic routes
+1. Receipt of goods and storing <br>
+		a.
+Creation of receipt from Purchase orders and setting location <br>
+		b.
+Counting of pallets and boxes <br>
-* Possibility to assign an expiry date to the goods
+		c.
+Possibility to assign item life time to the goods <br>
-* Possibility to set the order of assembly
+		d.
+Possibility to set best before date <br>

-* Possibility to print bin labels for the product
+2. Warehouse activities <br>
+		a.
+Warehouse movements <br>
+		b.
+Goods inspection <br>
+		c.
+Serial No and Lot No accounting <br>
+		d.
+Paper free inventory counting <br>

+3. Issue of goods <br>
+		a.
+Shipments based on sales orders <br>
+		b.
+Assembly(warehouse pick) : <br>
+	    i.
+Transportation rounds <br>
+	    ii.
+My completed orders <br>
+	    iii.
+Optional assembly order <br>
-* From the Smart warehouse program, the warehouse employee can see the stock of goods with expiration dates
+		c.
+Warehouse employee can see the stock of goods with best before <br>
+		d.
+Tare accounting <br>
+    e.
+Bin labels printing for the product <br>

 ### Supported editions: